You are currently viewing WordPress File Manager Plugin Under Active Exploitation

 Solution:

-A fix for this vulnerability has been released.
+The developers fixed this vulnerability.
 Update WordPress File Manager plugin to version 6.9 or later.